- What does Handshake do?

 What does Handshake cost?
 How much work is involved?

 In terms of setup, it is similar to LinkedIn and other job boards.
 Users set up their profiles with their resume, portfolio, and past experiences.
-If the candidate was referred to Handshake through their university, they can use a code from career services, which means that some of the information, like GPA, will be pre-populated.
+If the candidate was referred to Handshake through their university, they can use a code from career services.
+This means that some of the information, like GPA, will be pre-populated.
 Once this is done, they can start applying to jobs that match and following jobs or companies that interest them.

 Ratings and reviews